mrmin123/kancolle-auto/README.md

 4. Modify `config.ini` to fit your needs
 5. Open KanColle in your favorite program (default: Chrome) and go to the Home screen
 6. Run kancolle_auto from the terminal: `java -jar <path_to_sikuli/sikuli-script.jar -r <path_to_kancolle_auto>/kancolle_auto.sikuli`

+## Known Issues and Troubleshooting

+* Sikuli, the program this script relies on for button/screen recognition and OCR, can mis-identify portions of the screen or mis-click at times.
+The script might fail as a result.
+* I tried to make the sleeps and delays as flexible as possible, but if Kancolle takes too long in certain screen transitions (slow internet connection, unresponsive Kancolle servers, etc) the script might fail.
+* Sikuli sometimes can't find/doesn't properly click areas of the screen.
+I've tried to improve the failure catching and handling for the ones I've encountered, but I probably haven't accounted for everything.
+* I'm sure there are other edge and corner cases that I haven't accounted for.
+Script may fail when these scenarios are hit.

+Generally, if the script crashes, get out of the sortie if you're in one, and restart the script; it should recover gracefully.
+If the script fails at a specific point/scenario consistently, please open a ticket.